 Arugula is served raw and can be cooked as well.
 It’s a great complement to many dishes.

 What Does Arugula Taste Like?

-If cooked, it will have the same flavor as the cooked spinach but with a little more bite, however, it isn’t bitter.
+If cooked, it will have the same flavor as cooked spinach but with a little more bite, however, it isn’t bitter.

-But, there are some other factors that contribute to the bitterness of Arugula.
+Factors that contribute to the bitterness of Arugula.

 Is Baby Arugula Less Bitter?

 As we mentioned earlier Arugula gets more delicious (and more bitter) as it gets older.